Rangsine/MLPR-lab5/README.md

 The template image was classified using the trained clustering model, demonstrating practical use of unsupervised learning for image-based grouping and classification.

-This repository is public and accessible as required by the lab instructions.